DecisionsDev/odm-docker-kubernetes/contrib/vault/README.md

 #### c.
 Create a pull secret by running a kubectl create secret command.

+In a standard ODM on Kubernetes installation, the procedure for creating a pull secret involves the following instructions

 ```bash
 kubectl create secret docker-registry <REGISTRY_SECRET> \
         --docker-server=cp.icr.io \